bdbauer93/FootnoteFormat/README.md

 # FootnoteFormat
-Basic google docs footnote formatting add-on
+This is a very basic google docs footnote formatting add-on.
+It allows users to edit the font family and font size of all of their footnotes at once.